pywbem/pywbemtools/docs/pywbemclicommands.rst

 namespace specified with the ``-namespace``/``-n`` command option, or otherwise in the default namespace of the connection.

-The class definition is displayed using a :term:`CIM object output formats`.
+The class definition is displayed using :term:`CIM object output formats`.
 This command does not support :term:`Table output formats`.

 The following example shows getting the MOF representation of the class